-The International (IR) Framework emphasises that the management of intellectual capital and institutional knowledge is essential to securing an organisation's long-term earning potential and to sustaining its competitive advantage.
+The International <IR> Framework emphasises that the management of intellectual capital and institutional knowledge is essential to securing an organisation's long-term earning potential and to sustaining its competitive advantage.

 The intellectual capital value chain involves making use of the output of research and development activities to add value in various areas of the business, most notably by using proprietary processes and procedures to create products and services.
 It also involves the effective management of an organisation's knowledge resources.
-These include employee competencies, customer relationship management procedures, financial management procedures and ICT resources.
-All of these can, of course, be compromised by illegal or unethical behaviours and practices.
+These include customer information, employee competencies, relationship management procedures, financial management procedures and ICT resources.
+All of these can, of course, be compromised by illegal or unethical behaviours and

 This demonstrates the fact that there is a relationship between intellectual capital, human capital, and social and relationship capital.
-The reports on these capitals in this section give insight into how we manage and secure our intellectual capital.
+The reports on the latter two capitals, which follow, give insight into how we manage and secure our intellectual capital.
 Our proven and stable governance procedures also protect the intellectual capital that secures our leadership position in the market.